 Tell us a little bit about yourself and your life.
 Not necessarily music-related!

 I’ve been through a few big life changes recently.
-After graduating with my bachelor’s degree last year, I planned to take a gap year for practicing and traveling.
+After graduating with my bachelor’s degree last year, I planned to take a gap year for practising and travelling.
 While visiting The Hague, however, I decided I loved it so much that within a month of arriving back in the United States, I packed up my apartment in Chicago, drove to my hometown in Alabama, and moved to the Netherlands for study.
 I’m now pursuing a master’s degree at the Koninklijk Conservatorium Den Haag focusing on contemporary music, and I couldn’t be happier!

 How did you first get into music?